Charles F. Brannan

-Charles Franklin Brannan (August 23, 1903 – July 2, 1992) was the United States Secretary of Agriculture from 1948 to 1953.
+Charles Franklin Brannan (August 23, 1903 – July 2, 1992) was the United States secretary of agriculture from 1948 to 1953.
 He was a liberal Democrat best known for proposing the "Brannan Plan", which was rejected by a conservative Congress and never took effect.
-Brannan was the last surviving member of Truman's cabinet.
+Brannan was the last surviving member of Harry S. Truman's cabinet.

 Early life

 Brannan was born in Denver, Colorado on August 23, 1903.
 He came from a Quaker family; his father was an engineer.
 He received his law degree from the University of Denver law school in 1929.
 In 1932, Brannan married Eda V. Seltzer.
 He practiced law in Denver, specializing in agricultural, mining, and irrigation issues.
 He was an ardent Democrat and a supporter of the New Deal.

 Government lawyer

 He began as a lawyer in the Resettlement Administration, where he relocated destitute tenant farmers hurt by the "dust bowl."
 In 1937, he became a regional attorney for the Department of Agriculture.
 In 1941, he moved to the Farm Security Administration, where he arranged loans for water facilities and needy farmers in the Mountain states.
 In 1944, he became assistant secretary of agriculture under Secretary Clinton Anderson, who put him in charge of long-range planning.
 When Anderson resigned in 1948, he recommended Brannan, as did the president of the liberal Farmers Union.